Miniature Medals

 A couple of interesting footnotes:

 Korean legislation gives Korean Awards precedence over foreign decorations.
 However, it is not unusual to find Korean groups or ribbon bars where the assemblage is done by the relative importance of the individual medals, regardless of the award’s origin.
-In the example above and to the left, the U.S. Bronze Star has been mounted between the Orders of Military Merit and the Defense Merit Medal.
-On the above group to the right, the United Nations medal is placed last after all the Korean medals, even though its relative importance should place it next to the Korean War Medal.
+In the example above and to the left, the U.S. Bronze Star has been mounted by its relative importance between the Orders of Military Merit and the Defense Merit Medal.
+On the above group to the right, the United Nations medal is placed last after all the Korean medals, as required by Korean Law.
+If it had been mounted by its relative importance, it should be next to the Korean War Medal.

-The Korean phrase “Yak Jang” 약장 is used for “Miniature Medal”, “Ribbon Bar”, but translation programs usually render it as “Medicine Chest (cabinet)”.
+The Korean phrase “Yak Jang” 약장 is used for “Miniature Medal”, “Ribbon Bar”, but translation programs usually render it as “Medicine Chest” or “Medicine Cabinet”.